codexcloud/codecloud/README.md

-# codecloud
+# Code Cloud
 Starting Rep
 initial documents related to the codex cloud project

-the project itself will be located @ https://codexcloud.com/
+the project itself will be located @ https://www.codexcloud.com/